asok/autochthon/README.md

 # Local

-A simple Sinatra app for managing translations in the database.
+A simple Sinatra app for managing translations.

 ## Installation